 Although this seems like a win-win situation for everyone, could it actually benefit driver safety, or will it add to collisions caused by distracted drivers?
 These type of motor vehicle crashes often result in vehicle occupants being seriously hurt.

-Other car makers are using ONX software for BlackBerry, other software or variants of the Linux operating system to compete with rivals.
-This is both time-consuming and expensive for automakers since it requires software companies to write different applications for each of the car makers.
+Other carmakers use ONX software for BlackBerry, other software, or variants of the Linux operating system to compete with rivals.
+This is both time-consuming and expensive for automakers since it requires software companies to write different carmakers’ applications.

-The car makers seem to be less concerned about it, however.
-Tesla Motors is one of the cutting edge automakers who has made the idea of a computer in vehicles a reality with their all-electric Model S sedan that is loaded with a 17-inch touch-screen.
+The carmakers seem to be less concerned about it, however.
+Tesla Motors is one of the cutting edge automakers who has made the idea of a computer in vehicles a reality with their all-electric Model S sedan loaded with a 17-inch touch-screen.

-This is a company that has developed a small computing device that can be plugged into a car to provide a modern infotainment system.
-Then with the use of this, an upgrade by automakers as a small unit could provide new features in their autos like control software to have a customized speedometer.
+This company has developed a small computing device that can be plugged into a car to provide a modern infotainment system.
+With this, an upgrade by automakers as a small unit could deliver new features to their autos like control software to have a customized speedometer.

 The downside that new technology can be distracted driving.
-This remains true whether it is the use of a cell phone system or a split 17-inch screen.
+This remains true, whether using a cell phone system or a split 17-inch screen.
 These things give drivers other things to do while behind the wheel than paying attention to the road.

 The only thing that advanced technology will do is to stop drivers from using handheld cell phones.
 After all, this has led to many collisions.
-But it gives the driver the option of talking on a cell phone and in some cases, it will provide them with a screen to look.
+But it gives the driver the option of talking on a cell phone and, in some cases, it will provide them with a screen to look at.
 So they do that instead of looking at the roadway.
-So, the debate will continue with the advancement of technology in vehicles, will it be an advantage or will it cause the rate of distracted driving accidents in crowded cities like Los Angeles, to increase rapidly?
+So, the debate will continue with the advancement of technology in vehicles.
+Will it be an advantage, or will it cause the rate of distracted driving accidents in crowded cities like Los Angeles to increase rapidly?

 LA Auto Show 2013: Are ‘smart’ cars driving us to distraction? https://www.scpr.org/blogs/economy/2013/11/22/15254/la-auto-show-2013-are-smart-cars-driving-us-to-dis/